 A TYPICAL CLASS - The academic environment of the Governor's School thrives upon the intellectual curiosity of its students and faculty.
 Highly energized teachers invite students to explore new and significant ideas, not principally through lecture but through discussion and practice.
 Knowledge is something actively pursued, not passively encountered.
-Without the common burdens of covering a defined body of material and being tested on it, students and teachers can forge a safe, non-competitive intellectual environment where ideas from many disciplines are entertained and all active learners are taken seriously.
+Without the common burdens of covering a defined body of material in a set period of time, students and teachers can forge a safe, non-competitive intellectual environment where ideas from many disciplines are entertained and all active learners are taken seriously.